-PET and SPECT systems usually have intrinsically nonuniform spatial resolution [30] (although PET systems are usually nearly space invariant near the center of the scanner [30]).
+PET and SPECT systems usually have intrinsically nonuniform spatial resolution [31] (although PET systems are usually nearly space invariant near the center of the scanner [31]).
 In this paper our simulations focus on an idealized PET system that is essentially space invariant, except perhaps for the effects of discretizing the Radon transform.
 Thus, the resolution nonuniformities we report are due solely to the interaction between the log-likelihood and the penalty terms of the objective function, and not due to the system response.
 We hope to study the effects of penalty functions in systems with intrinsically space-variant resolution in future work.

-This paper is condensed from [31].
-In [31] we also analyze a continuous idealization of penalized least-squares image reconstruction.
+In Section 9 we also analyze a continuous idealization of penalized least-squares image reconstruction.
+Some readers may prefer to skim that section first.